At Last, a Cavalryman!

 When not engaged in vehicle maintenance and classes, we spent a lot of time training.
 Among the training areas we went to were Wildflecken, Hohenfels, Bergen-Hohne, and Grafenwöhr.

-Wildflecken was the closest, but we were limited to machine gun and small-arms ranges.
+Wildflecken was the closest, but had limitations on various ranges.
 We went to Bergen-Hohne once, which at the time was a British base where we could fire our 90mm guns on known-distance ranges.
 For the full range of maneuver and gunnery training, Grafenwöhr was the place.
-It was at Graf that we went through the Tank Crew Qualification Course (TCQC).
+It was at Graf that we went through the annual Tank Crew Qualification Course (TCQC).
 Each tank crew went through TCQC both day and night.
 It was a tough course and only a few of our crews qualified with the M48A2 tank.
 With the M60A1, that replaced the M48A2, all of our crews qualified, mainly due to a better fire control system.

 Below are various pictures of our training, including the TCQC course at Grafenwöhr.
 I’ve included an audio file of a tank firing from inside the tank.
 You will notice a clanging after the gun fires—that is the brass being ejected onto the turret floor, followed by the noise of a fan that expels the gasses.